 Daniel has authored numerous books, including the first biography of J.R.R.
 Tolkien, which was in continuous publication for over 30 years .
 His short fiction has appeared in "Asimov’s" and "Focus Magazine."
 His Black Bear, Pennsylvania novella “Honor” was published by Pixel Hall Press in 2012.
 His next novel , “Adam V,” also set in the fictional mountain village of Black Bear, will be published in 2014.
 In addition, a short story collection, “Seven from Haven” -- gentle ghost stories with an O'Henry-like charm and sensibility -- was published Halloween, 2012.

-Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, SFWA, and is a former member of the National Book Critics Circle.
+Recognized, also, as one of the premier experts on digital cameras, Daniel is a member of The Authors Guild, the Overseas Press Club, American Society of Journalists & Authors, SFWA, and the National Book Critics Circle.

 Please share this page: